 This itinerary in the redemption portal is actually better than BA or IB for these dates:

 So your options for this itinerary with Chase Ultimate Rewards are:

 - Redemption portal- 21,150 or 25,360 depending on which credit card you have.

-Iberia is the better partner for this route, but in this case, you may want to use the redemption portal.
+In this case, you would want to use the redemption portal.

 You do not need AAdvantage miles to book award tickets on American Airlines flights.

 There are 3 ways to redeem Chase Ultimate Rewards for AA flights.
 The best way to redeem depends on route, paid fares, and availability.